davidmatthew-ie/svjs/readme.md

 It is a thin wrapper over the real SVG spec with some useful generative functions included.
 This keeps its footprint extremely small whilst maintaining fidelity to the SVG spec.

-It is inspired by [gySVG](https://github.com/graphery/graphery/tree/master/svg), a great little library, but takes a different approach under the hood and is more geared towards generative art.
+It is inspired by the great [gySVG](https://github.com/graphery/graphery/tree/master/svg) library, but takes a different approach under the hood and is more geared towards generative art.

 * [Installation](#installation)
 * [Core SVG Functions](#core-svg-functions)